-In the application, GWA provided water quality data for turbidity based on receiving water monitoring for the current discharge and did not provide information for the proposed discharge.
-GWA also did not provide water quality data based on Secchi disc depth.
-Because the application is for a proposed discharge that will consist of a new outfall that has not yet been constructed, EPA evaluated attainment of the turbidity criterion based on receiving water monitoring data collected between December 1989 and July 1997 for the current discharge to infer whether the turbidity criterion would be met at the ZID for the proposed discharge.
-Data dated after July 1997 were not made available for EPA to review.
-Based on review of available data, EPA determined that all monitoring data met the turbidity criterion of 1 NTU for within-ZID station C, farfield station D, and reference station E for the current discharge.
-Since the turbidity criterion was met within and beyond the ZID, it is likely that the turbidity criterion would be met at the boundary of the ZID for the current discharge.
-Because, the proposed discharge is predicted to achieve higher dilution and GWA has not proposed an increase in the discharge of TSS concentrations, it is likely that the criterion for turbidity would also be met at the boundary of the ZID for the proposed discharge.
+In the application, GWA provided water quality data for turbidity based on receiving water monitoring for the previous outfall and did not provide information for the proposed discharge through the new outfall.
+Further, GWA did not provide water quality data based on Secchi disc depth.
+Because the application is for a proposed discharge that will consist of a new outfall that was only recently constructed and to which the planned new diffuser has not yet been attached, EPA evaluated attainment of the turbidity criterion based on receiving water monitoring data collected between December 1989 and July 1997 for the previous outfall to infer whether the turbidity criterion would be met at the ZID for the proposed discharge.
+Based on review of available data, EPA determined that all monitoring data met the turbidity criterion of 1 NTU for within-ZID station C, farfield station D, and reference station E for the previous outfall.
+Since the turbidity criterion was met within and beyond the ZID, it is likely that the turbidity criterion was met at the boundary of the ZID for the previous outfall.
+Because the proposed discharge is predicted to achieve higher dilution and GWA has not proposed an increase in the discharge of TSS concentrations, it is likely that the criterion for turbidity will also be met at the boundary of the ZID for the new outfall.